lewagon/data-engineering-setup/_partials/gcp_setup.md

 - Click on **Select**

 ### Billing account

+**👌 Note: Skip to the next section if you already have a valid billing account**

 You will now link your account to your credit card.
 This step is required or you will not be able to use the services provided by GCP.
 Do not worry, you will be able to consume most GCP services through free credits throughout the bootcamp.